kubebeam/kubescape-headlamp-plugin/README.md

 ## Prerequisites

 - [Kubescape operator](https://kubescape.io/docs/operator/) should be installed in the k8s cluster and enabled for configuration and image scanning.
-  We recommend kubescape operator helm chart v1.22.0 or later with `capabilities.continuousScan: enable`.
+  We recommend Kubescape operator helm chart v1.22.0 or later with `capabilities.continuousScan: enable`.

+  If the operator is working, custom resources are generated.
+You can test this with e.g. `kubectl get workloadconfigurationscans -A`.

 - [Headlamp](https://github.com/headlamp-k8s/headlamp) should be installed in the k8s cluster or workstation.
 For a quick test the desktop version is recommended.

-The plugin code has been tested with Headlamp v0.25.0 (browser and desktop) and kubescape operator helm chart v1.22.0.
+The plugin has been tested with Headlamp v0.25.0 (browser and desktop) and kubescape operator helm chart v1.22.0.

 ## Use cases

 The use cases support navigating to the information from different user perspectives.

-The queries to the Kubescape database use [Allowed namespaces](https://headlamp.dev/docs/latest/faq/#i-cannot-access-any-section-in-my-cluster-it-keeps-saying-access-denied) cluster setting, supporting multi tenant clusters.

 For inspecting namespaces or deployments, navigate in standard Headlamp: